Acquiring an M.B.A. at St. Thomas is a wise investment.

 You must indicate the period of your service on the "Additional Information” section of your application.
 You may be asked to provide documentation.

-Each year, the Full-time UST MBA core faculty and various departments on campus select students to work roughly 10 hours per week.
-Selected students must be in good academic standing and will exemplify academic excellence, commitment to the Full-time UST MBA program and strong peer relationships within their cohort.
+Each year, the Full-time MBA core faculty and various departments on campus select students to work roughly 10 hours per week.
+Selected students must be in good academic standing and will exemplify academic excellence, commitment to the Full-time MBA program and strong peer relationships within their cohort.

 The Opus College of Business welcomes applications from men and women with military backgrounds and is honored to be chosen as a Military Friendly Business School by MBA.com.
 The college offers the following benefits to veterans: